ALL SAINTS' HOUGHTON REGIS

 Dwellings and Places of Work

 There are two types of blessings for homes and work places; one for when you move into a new place, and one for the beginning of a New Year.
-If you are interested in receiving these ministries, please, contact with the Parish Office.
+If you are interested in receiving these ministries, please, contact the Parish Priest, Father Diego ([email protected]).

 Moving can be both extremely exciting and very stressful.
 And once the dust settles and the cardboard boxes have been emptied, you are encouraged to pray for God’s blessing over your household.

-The Parish Priest would happily assist you with this, and to bless your home.
-On their visit, the Priest will pray with you, bless your dwelling, and sprinkle it with holy water, as a sign of God’s blessing upon your home.
+The Parish Priest would happily assist you with this, and to bless your new home (or work place).
+On his visit, the Priest will pray with you, bless your dwelling, and sprinkle it with holy water, as a sign of God’s blessing upon it.

 New Year Blessing